thoughtbot/ruby-science/book/code_smells/large_class.md

 * The class needs to change for more than one reason.
 * The class has more private methods than public methods.
 * The class has more than 7 methods.
-* The class has a total flog score of 50.
+* The class has a total complexity score of 50 or more.

 ### Example

-This class has a high flog score, has a large number of methods, more private than public methods, and has multiple responsibility:
+This class has a high complexity score, has a large number of methods, more private than public methods, and has multiple responsibility:

 ` app/models/question.rb@2f6e005